 - Preheat the oven to 350º.
 Line an 8-inch square baking pan with non-stick foil (or regular foil sprayed with non-stick cooking spray)and set aside.

-- Whisk in the brown and granulated sugar and let cool a couple of minutes (so the egg doesn't cook when you add it to the batter).
+- Whisk in the brown and granulated sugar and let cool for a couple of minutes (so the egg doesn't cook when you add it to the batter).
 Whisk in the egg, yolk, and vanilla.
 Add the flour, baking powder, and salt and fold into the chocolate mixture with a spatula until well incorporated.
 Fold in the chocolate chips.

-- Pour the batter into the prepared pan, smooth top with an offset spatula and bake 25-30 minutes or until a toothpick inserted in the center comes out with moist crumbs clinging.
+- Pour the batter into the prepared pan, smooth the top with an offset spatula, and bake for 25-30 minutes or until a toothpick inserted in the center comes out with moist crumbs clinging.
 Remove from the oven and cool completely before frosting.

 - Add a tablespoon of milk, whisking briskly to incorporate.
-Add up to a tablespoon more of milk to reach desired consistency.
-Whisk till frosting is smooth and shiny.
+Add up to a tablespoon more milk to reach desired consistency.
+Whisk till the frosting is smooth and shiny.